capsule-rs/sandbox/README.md

 capsule = "0.1"
 ```

 You should also mount the working directory of your project as a volume for the sandbox.
-Then you can use`cargo` inside the container as normal.
+Then you can use `cargo` commands inside the container as normal.

 ### Linux Distributions

 Alternatively, if you are already running a Linux operating system and do not wish to use `Vagrant`, you should be able to run the sandbox container directly.
-We've tested the sandbox on Debian Buster, Ubuntu Bionic and CentOS 7.
+We've tested the sandbox on `Debian Buster`, `Ubuntu Bionic` and `CentOS 7`.
 Other Linux distributions and versions may work similarly with minor tweaks, if you are not running the versions we tested on.

 You need to make a few configuration changes to support `DPDK`.